AgungDwiSahputra/villa-hotel-dieng/.zencoder/rules/repo.md

 # Villa Hotel Dieng Management System

 ## Summary
 Villa Hotel Dieng is a comprehensive hotel and villa management system built with Laravel 12.
 The application manages properties, reservations, payments, user roles, and operational features for a boutique hotel/villa in Dieng, Indonesia.
 It provides both admin backend management and public booking interface with payment gateway integration (Midtrans).
 The system features a modular architecture with organized namespaces, role-based access control, activity logging, comprehensive debugging capabilities with detailed process logging, and a modern frontend built with Tailwind CSS and Alpine.js.
-The system includes advanced empty state handling for improved user experience when data is unavailable, and robust error tracking through structured logging throughout all major processes.
+The system includes advanced empty state handling for improved user experience when data is unavailable, and robust error tracking through structured logging throughout all major processes. **Recently expanded to include Jeep Trip services** - complete tour packages with slot-based availability management, real-time booking, and integrated payment processing.

 ## Structure
 **Root Directory Organization**: